applitools/workshop-cbt-playwright-js/WORKSHOP.md

 1. *Speed:* tests take second instead of minutes
 2. *Simplicity:* visual checkpoints replace complicated assertions
 3. *Sharpness:* Visual AI accurately highlights meaningful changes to a human eye

+Another unique advantage of using Applitools Visual AI together with Playwright is that tests can cover *any* browser configuration, even ones not supported locally by Playwright.
+That means you can run Playwright tests against full Firefox, Safari, and Internet Explorer browsers.

 ### 2.5.
 Integrating modern cross-browser testing with CI/CD